-

 What's next for Lazy Note

-- improve the Draw and Explain flows,
+- improve the Explain and Draw experiences,

 Our long-term goal is to make Lazy Note an all-in-one study workspace where students can write less, understand more, and review smarter.